Last Updated on

-Puerto Rico has long been high on my list of places I want to visit.
+This archipelago has long been high on my list of places I want to visit, especially since Puerto Rico’s culinary scene is so alluring.
 It just hasn’t been in the cards yet.

 Puerto Rico has so much to offer as a 5-star tourist destination.
 For sun-worshippers – 270 miles of coastline including Flamenco Beach in Culebra which has been called one of the best beaches in the world.